-Before placing the battery inside the Battery Box, the battery should be placed into the Soft Tray and rested on the ground adjacent to the Battery Box.
+Before placing the battery inside the Battery Box, the battery should be placed in either the battery bag or the Soft Tray and rested on the ground adjacent to the Battery Box.
 Carefully connect the electrical wires (the red cable attaches to the + pole and the black cable to the - pole of the battery).

-Note!
-Incorrect connection of the cables will cause a short circuit with potential hazardous consequences.
+Note: Incorrect connection of the cables will cause a short circuit with potential hazardous consequences.

 After mounting the terminals, lift the battery together with the Soft Tray into the middle of the Battery Box compartment.
-Push the Soft Tray with battery to the back of the Battery Box, into the safeguard bulge.
+Push the battery to the back of the Battery Box.